 - Professor Lesley Hughes, Macquarie University

-- Maree Mahoney, Defence Science & Technology
+- Maree Mahoney, Defence Science and Technology Group

 - Kylie Owens, University of New South Wales

 - Discuss how institutions can work together to remove sector-wide barriers to achieving gender equity targets.